You Searched For: Transfer+Membranes

 Supplier: Bioss

-Description: Core subunit of the mitochondrial membrane respiratory chain NADH dehydrogenase (Complex I) that is believed to belong to the minimal assembly required for catalysis.
+Description: Accessory subunit of the mitochondrial membrane respiratory chain NADH dehydrogenase (Complex I), that is believed not to be involved in catalysis.
 Complex I functions in the transfer of electrons from NADH to the respiratory chain.
-The immediate electron acceptor for the enzyme is believed to be ubiquinone (By similarity).
+The immediate electron acceptor for the enzyme is believed to be ubiquinone.

 Supplier: Bioss